ooibc88/blockbench/benchmark/hyperledger/saturation_exps.md

 ## Main variables

-The `exps.py` scripts containscontains the following global variables:
+The `exps.py` scripts contains the following global variables:

 1. `NNODES`: a list containing the numbers of nodes